MiquelJaume/sportsclub/README.md

 It follows the [twelve-factor app methodology](https://www.12factor.net/), up to a certain point.

+> If you are somewhat familiar with web frameworks but not with Django, [this roadmap](https://roadmap.sh/django) can help you land the necessary conceps.

 ## Tech stack

 This project is a headless application using Django Ninja, split into different applications, making use of the following components: